clivelo/clivelo.github.io/_posts/2023-02-04-creating-beautiful-geographical-maps-with-python.md

 Our goal here is to plot each airport as a dot on the map and vary the size of the dots based on the number of flights departing from the airport.

-We need to convert the longitude and latitude into the `x` and `y` coordinates for the plot.
-We need to use the map object that we created to convert the longitude and latitude into the appropriate plot coordinates.
+First, we need to convert the longitude and latitude into the `x` and `y` coordinates for the plot.
+To this end, we should use the map object that we created to convert the longitude and latitude into the appropriate plot coordinates.

 ```python
 # Converting the longitude and latitude into x and y coordinates